TotallySly/401.-50PROJECTS-50DAYS--expanding-cards--html-css-js/README.md

 The project is part of the 50 Projects in 50 Days with Brad Travesy via Udemy.
 The course is a code-a-long to further cement skills used within HTML, CSS, and Vanilla JavaScript.

 This particular project was to create expanding cards.
-The cards themselves start of small, but once clicked, that particular card will expand.
+The cards themselves start of small, but once clicked, each particular card will expand.

 [Expanding Cards](https://totallysly.github.io/401.-50PROJECTS-50DAYS--expanding-cards--html-css-js/)